Norwegian companies are demonstrating how to move electric ferries from prototypes to commercial operation.

 Maritime transport is going electric, with ferries leading the way.
 The world’s first battery-powered ferry was introduced in Norway in 2015 and more are in the pipeline.

 Norway’s narrow fjords are a perfect test bed for electric ferries with short distances to travel and frequent docking to load and unload cars.
 This means batteries can be charged regularly, minimising the need for backup generators running on fossil fuels.

-Ferry operator Fjord1 has ordered 13 battery ferries from shipbuilders Havyard, ten of which Hayard is also designing.
+Ferry operator Fjord1 has ordered 13 battery ferries from shipbuilders Havyard, 10 of which Havyard is also designing.
 On top of that, Havyard is designing two additional ferries for Fjord1 which will be built at other shipyards.

 The first electric Havyard ferry will enter service in January 2020 as part of the network of national and county roads in Western Norway.
 Each ferry will be adapted to its designated route along the Norwegian coast, using local meteorological and maritime data to ensure optimal energy use.